slatedocs/slate/source/includes/_invoices.md

 last_sent_at | Format: a unix timestamp
 tags | Format: a list of strings separated by comma

+\* This fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associatied with the book entry.

 ## Relationships

 Relationship name |  Constraints